LinguaPhylo/linguaPhylo.github.io/setup.md

 The example command line in Linux is
 `unzip  ~/Downloads/LPhyBEAST.v0.0.2.zip -d ~/.beast/2.6/lphybeast/`;

-4. Check if there is the `lib` sub-folder under the `lphybeast` folder and if it contains any .jar file, and then run `packagemanager -list` to ensure it is installed;
+4. Check if there is the `lib` sub-folder under the `lphybeast` folder and if it contains any .jar files, and then run `packagemanager -list` to ensure it is installed;

 5. The dependent BEAST 2 packages are list in the release page.
 Make sure all of them are installed.

-__Tips:__ you can run `packagemanager -add lphybeast` first to install all dependent packages, and follow the above steps to re-install `lphybeast` manually.
+__Tips:__ you can run `packagemanager -add lphybeast` first to install all dependent packages, and follow the above steps to re-install `lphybeast` package manually.
+Then run `applauncher LPhyBEAST -h`, if any dependent packages are missing, there will be a pop-up error message to show what they are one by one.
+You would therefore install them manually following the above steps.

 More details about [managing BEAST 2 packages](https://www.beast2.org/managing-packages/) are available.